ezEngine/docs/docs/effects/particle-effects/particle-effects-overview.md

 Conceptually a particle is just a point in space.
 There are many ways this point can be visualized. *Renderers* are used to select how to do that.
 Most particle systems use one renderer, often the *Billboard Renderer*, which is the most versatile.
 However, you are free to use multiple renderers.
 For example to achieve a fire effect with heat haze, you may want to use two renderers.
 One to render the particles as billboards using a fire texture, and another one to apply the screen space distortion effect.

-For details about all available renderer types, see [Particle Renderers (TODO)](particle-renderers.md).
+For details about all available renderer types, see [Particle Renderers](particle-renderers.md).

 ## Effect Parameters